The Shanghai Spell

 The Shanghai Spell (El embrujo de Shanghai) is a 2002 film written and directed by Fernando Trueba.
-The film is based on the 1993 novel of the same name written by Juan Marsé.
+The film is based on the 1993 novel of the same name by Juan Marsé.
 It is an international co-production among companies from Spain, France and the United Kingdom.

 Plot

 The film is set in the Gràcia district of Barcelona, in the wake of the Spanish Civil War.
-Fourteen-year-old Dani is a budding artist, who looks after Captain Blay (Fernando Fernán Gómez), an ageing civil war veteran.
-Blay suggests Dani draw local girl Susana as the subject of a poster warning of the dangers of factory smoke causing consumption.
+Fourteen-year-old Dani is a budding painter, who looks after Captain Blay (Fernando Fernán Gómez), an ageing civil war veteran.
+Blay suggests Dani draw local girl Susana, who is suffering from tuberculosis, as the subject of a poster warning of the dangers of factory smoke causing consumption.
 Dani and Susana begin a tentative romance, as they hear stories of Susana's father's exploits as a secret agent in the Chinese city of Shanghai from one of his wartime colleagues.

 Cast

 Production

 Based on the 1993 novel El embrujo de Shanghai by Juan Marsé, the screenplay was penned by the director Fernando Trueba.
 A joint co-production among companies from Spain, France and the United Kingdom, the film was produced by Lolafilms, Shangai Spell Ltda, Pyramide Productions, and Orsan Productions and it had the participation of Antena 3 Televisión, Telemadrid and Vía Digital.